 3. Mediation

-While many parents try to reach agreements independently, Texas child custody cases involving contentious issues or substantial disagreements often require a third-party mediator.
+While many parents try to reach custody agreements independently, Texas child custody cases involving contentious issues or substantial disagreements often require a third-party mediator.
 This mediator will work with parents and their attorneys to negotiate and develop custody and visitation schedules.
 It’s a non-binding, collaborative approach aimed at resolving disagreements.

 If the parents can agree, they will finalize an order through mediation and sign a Mediated Settlement Agreement (MSA).
 The MSA will then be submitted to the Judge assigned to the case for signature.
 This typically ends the court’s involvement in the matter.